hayes/pothos/docs/guide/generating-client-types.md

 # Generating types for client

-GiraphQL does not have a built in mechanism for generating types to use with a client, but [graphql-code-generator](https://www.graphql-code-generator.com/) can be configured to consume a schema directly from your typescript files.
+Pothos does not have a built in mechanism for generating types to use with a client, but [graphql-code-generator](https://www.graphql-code-generator.com/) can be configured to consume a schema directly from your typescript files.